hmtinc/Latex-Notes/README.md

 # Latex Note Source Files and PDF files
-All files available on harshmistry.com
+All files available on harshmistry.me
 Notes by : Harsh Mistry